code-distillery/httpclient-configuration-support/README.md

 # OSGi Configuration Support for Apache HttpComponents HttpClient Instances

-The OSGi Configuration Support for Apache HttpComponents HttpClient Instances implements a set of Declarative Service components and Metatype definitions that allow multiple HttpClient instances to be configured via Configuration Admin and registered in the OSGi service registry, ready for other services to consume.
+The OSGi Configuration Support for Apache HttpComponents HttpClient Instances implements a set of Declarative Service components and MetaType definitions that allow multiple HttpClient instances to be configured via Configuration Admin and registered in the OSGi service registry, ready for other services to consume.

 ## Motivation